alannchang/reach-mastermind2024/README.md

 The servers will be running in Docker containers now.

-At this point, there are many ways to play the game in its current state:
+At this point, there are two ways to play the game in its current state:
 - Manually sending API requests (using the curl command)
 - By accessing the FastAPI docs for the game server and sending requests from there
-- By executing the play.py (in progress) script

 ### Game server API endpoints: